Disability Resource Center

 2. Event/Program Accessibility

-The intent of the Disability Resource Center is to comply with all federal regulations and meet its obligations to provide equal access to programs and services for qualified individuals with disabilities.
-Individuals with disabilities who have complaints about an accommodation determination must reach out to DRC staff for the appropriate steps to appeal an accommodation determination.
-Individuals with disabilities at SUNY New Paltz who consider themselves victims of discrimination based on a disability may file a grievance with the Affirmative Action Office within 45 calendar days of the alleged discriminatory act.
-Complaints can also be filed with the Office of Compliance and Campus Climate/AAO.
-See more on the Office for Civil Rights website.
+The Disability Resource Center aims to comply with all federal regulations and meet its obligations to provide equal access to programs and services for qualified individuals with disabilities.
+Individuals with disabilities wishing to have an accommodation determination reconsidered must follow the Reconsideration of Accommodation Determination Process.
+Individuals with disabilities at SUNY New Paltz who believe they have experienced discrimination based on a disability may file a report through the Bias Response process https://www.newpaltz.edu/diversity/bias-response-reporting-and-support/ within 45 calendar days of the alleged discriminatory act.
+See more on the Office for Civil Rights website."
+A student may also file a complaint under the Non Discrimination/Non Harassment Policy Statement and Procedures for Reporting Incidents of Harassment, Discrimination and Sexual Violence.

 Definitions